 Understanding Meditation and How to Meditate?

 Meditation is a process of training the mind in the same way fitness is to train the body.
-We meditate to achieve mindfulness and set us free from any distractions.
+We meditate to achieve mindfulness and set ourselves free from any distractions.
 In simpler words, meditation is understanding the mind and its state.
 But the most difficult thing which makes it hard for anyone to start doing it is to not be able to figure out how to actually do it when you have never ever actually experienced it?
 With countless meditation techniques available all over the internet, it actually becomes difficult to find out what really is the best technique suited for beginners.
 But don’t you worry.
 We got your back with our 10 tips on how to do Meditation in the most beginner-friendly way.

 10 Meditation Tips for the Beginners

 1. Understanding the motive for Meditation.

-Doing anything aimlessly won’t take you anywhere and the same goes with the meditation too.
+Doing anything aimlessly won’t take you anywhere and the same goes with meditation too.
 Before starting to practice meditation it is important you know what you want to achieve through it?
 There are a variety of reasons people bring meditation into their lives.
 Find yours instead of just following the trend aimlessly.
-There can be many reasons for doing meditation such as improving creativity, visualizing a goal, or simply to experience a relaxing state of mind and forget about all the anxieties of life.
+There can be many reasons for doing meditation such as improving creativity, visualizing a goal, or simply experiencing a relaxing state of mind and forgetting about all the anxieties of life.

 2. Creating an ecosystem.

 As meditation is something to be practiced every day so it is important to create an ecosystem that makes it easier to practice it regularly.
 An ecosystem involves committing to a regular and consistent practice, a peaceful environment, comfy wear which makes you feel in comfort, a convenient time, and other little things that create a huge impact.

 3. Clearing all the Myths.